These supersized egg muffins are one of my favorite breakfast recipes. This is one time that supersized is not necessarily a bad word!

 - 2 extra large mushrooms, finely chopped

-- ⅓ cup of diced orange and red sweet pepper
+- 1/3 cup of diced sweet peppers, (I used orange and red sweet peppers)

 - 12 eggs